 In this paper, we study how the ekpyrotic mechanism affects the inflationary phase in both LQC and mLQC-I, because in these frameworks the inflation is generic without such a mechanism \cite{Ashtekar:2011rm,Li:2019ipm}.
 Then, a natural question is whether the inflation is still generic or not after the ekpyrotic mechanism is taken into account.
 To answer this question, we consider a scalar field with a total potential given by \bqn \lb{eq1.1} V(\phi) = V_{\text{ekp}}(\phi) + V_{\text{inf}}(\phi), \eqn where $V_{\text{ekp}}(\phi)$ denotes an ekpyrotic type potential, and $V_{\text{inf}}(\phi)$ an inflationary potential.
 Clearly, to have the mechanism work, $V_{\text{ekp}}(\phi)$ needs to dominate the evolution of the universe in the contracting phase near the bounce, while after the bounce the inflationary potential $V_{\text{inf}}(\phi)$ will gradually increase and finally dominate the evolution, whereby an inflationary phase is developed.
 Therefore, the task now reduces to showing that the above mentioned process indeed occurs for a given set of initial conditions.
 More importantly, the inflationary phase will last long enough to solve the big bang problems, which motivated the proposal of inflation in the first place \cite{1981PhRvD..23..347G}.

-It must be noted that in the matter and ekpyrotic/cyclic bounces (see, for example, \cite{Lehners:2008vx,Battefeld:2014uga,Brandenberger:2016vhg,Cai:2012va,Ijjas:2019pyf,Ijjas:2020dws,Ijjas:2021zyf,Tukhashvili:2023itb,Ijjas:2024oqn,Itzhaki:2025gdv} and references therein), an inflationary phase is not required.
-As a matter of fact, one of the main motivations of these models is to replace the inflationary phase by a regular bounce, as the latter naturally solves the big bang singularity and trans-Planck problems.
-In addition, a matter-dominated contracting phase also leads to a power spectrum that is scale-invariant, as first noticed by Wands \cite{Wands:1998yp}.

-In LQC and mLQC-I, primordial power spectrum without inflation was also studied \cite{Bojowald:2004kt,Wilson-Ewing:2012lmx,Wilson-Ewing:2013bla,Wilson-Ewing:2015sfx,Li:2021fmu}.
+It must be noted that in the matter and ekpyrotic/cyclic bounces, see, for example, \cite{Lehners:2008vx,Battefeld:2014uga,Brandenberger:2016vhg,Cai:2012va,Ijjas:2019pyf,Ijjas:2020dws,Ijjas:2021zyf,Tukhashvili:2023itb,Ijjas:2024oqn,Itzhaki:2025gdv} and references therein, an inflationary phase is not required.
+As a matter of fact, one of the main motivations of these models is precisely to replace the inflationary phase by a regular bounce, as the latter naturally solve the big bang singularity and trans-Planck problems.
+In addition, a matter-dominated contracting phase also leads to a power spectrum that is scale-invariant \cite{Wands:1998yp}.
+In LQC and mLQC-I, primordial power spectrum without inflation has been also studied \cite{Bojowald:2004kt,Wilson-Ewing:2012lmx,Wilson-Ewing:2013bla,Wilson-Ewing:2015sfx,Li:2021fmu}.
 However, recently it was found that the resultant power spectrum is inconsistent with current observations \cite{Li:2020pww}.

 Therefore, in this paper we shall focus on LQC/mLQC-I models in which inflationary phase still exist, as we mentioned above that inflation is generic in these models when the ekpyrotic mechanism is not taken into account \cite{Ashtekar:2011rm,Li:2019ipm}.
 In particular, after numerically studying various cases, we find that, by properly choosing the free parameters involved in the models, the ekpyrotic-like potential indeed dominates the evolution of the universe in the bounce region, during which the EoS of the scalar field is larger than one, so the shear problem is resolved.
 As time continuously increases after the bounce, the inflationary potential picks up and becomes dominant, whereby an inflationary phase is finally developed.
 This phase can last long enough in order to solve the cosmological problems of the big bang cosmology.